 The Project Narrative must be double-spaced, on 8.5" x 11" paper with 1" margins on both sides, and a standard font size of no less than 11 point, preferably Times New Roman or Arial.
 You can use smaller font sizes to fill in the Standard Forms and Sample Formats.
-The suggested length for the Project Narrative is X to X pages; X pages is the maximum length allowed.
-Project Narratives that exceed X pages will have the additional pages removed and only the first X pages of the Project Narrative will be provided to the merit reviewers for funding consideration.
-The Project Work Plan, Letters of Commitment, and Vitae of Key Personnel are not counted as part of the Project Narrative for purposes of the X-page limit, but all of the other sections noted below are included in the limit.
+The suggested length for the Project Narrative is 12 to 15 pages; 20 pages is the maximum length allowed.
+Project Narratives that exceed 20 pages will have the additional pages removed and only the first 20 pages of the Project Narrative will be provided to the merit reviewers for funding consideration.